 The approval in optional courses and Seminar, corresponding to 39 ECTS, confers the award of “Diploma of Advanced Studies in Applied.
 Mathematics”.

-The curricular units available for the academic year 2020/2021 are presented in the link below.
+The curricular units available for the academic year 2021/2022 will be presented soon.